Fabián Ríos (actor): Early life

 Ríos was born in Curití, Santander, Colombia.
-From a very young age he left his village in pursuit of his dream.
-Upon arriving in Bucaramanga he began his acting studies and quickly fell into modeling, then various contract's that enabled him to support himself and family.
+From a very young age, he left his village in pursuit of his dream.
+Upon arriving in Bucaramanga, he began his acting studies and quickly fell into modeling, then various contracts that enabled him to support himself and family.

 Career

 Ríos gradually became involved in the field of television and took part in several programs from the city's regional channel.

-Some time later he moved to Bogotá to attend the country's most prestigious acting schools and begin to join the jet set.
+Some time later, he moved to Bogotá to attend the country's most prestigious acting schools and begin to join the jet set.

 He acted in a young love story called Siete Veces Amada in 2002, and thanks to this interpretation was nominated Best Young Actor Premios TV y Novelas - Colombia.
-The following year he played the villain in The Authentic Rodrigo Leal.
+The following year, he played the villain in The Authentic Rodrigo Leal, and has frequently been cast as a villain in telenovelas.

 In 2005, Rios starred in Padres e Hijos as 'Antonio Vaquero'.

 For RCN, in 2007 he once again played the villain in the Colombian version of Floricienta, then joined the cast of Zona Rosa.